 Hi, I’m Chrissy.
 I’m a wife, a mother of two and a grandmother of five.

 For as long as I can remember I have always loved writing.
-I write mostly poetry and fiction and sometimes dabble in other genres just for fun.
+I write mostly poetry and teen fiction and sometimes dabble in other genres just for fun.
 I also like photography so I often use my own photos when presenting poems.

 A passion to help teenagers with eating disorders began when I worked as a volunteer in a local hospital.
 I decided it was time to write my first novel Out of the Shadows – Jenna’s Secret.
-There’s so much more to share; so check the link for more information.
+There’s so much more to share; so, check the link for more information.

 During the editing and preparation of the teen novel my health deteriorated and I spent much of my time in bed and housebound.
-Being a Christian doesn’t makes me perfect and I wasn’t coping at all with pain and the many other symptoms I was experiencing at that time.
+Being a Christian doesn’t make me perfect and I wasn’t coping at all with pain and the many other symptoms I was experiencing at that time.
 A good friend suggested I wrote down my thoughts in a journal.
 Writing again became my daily motivation but this time I recorded my feelings and thoughts poetically.
 That journal was the inspiration I needed to write another book.
-A few months after a post illness trip to America, my poetry and words of encouragement book Glimpses of His Glory was published
+A few months after a post illness trip to America, my poetry and words of encouragement book Glimpses of His Glory was published.

 Poems from the Heart of Our Mum was the inspiration of my father, Bert, who was saddened that his wife’s poems had never been published before she passed away in 2011.
-I published this book on her behalf – the author or those poems, Ruth Barrington (nee Lawson).
+I published this book on her behalf – the author of those poems, Ruth Barrington (nee Lawson).
 My siblings David, Philip, Joy and myself also contributed a poem, letter or article to reflect our impressions of Mum’s poetry in our lives.
 Ray Law, mum’s church pastor, wrote a poem for her funeral and this too has been included at the end of the book.